athack-ctf/chall2025-formatting-is-weird/README.md

 ## Description

-A challenge focused on ROP chaining.
-This challenge is intended for beginners and should be easily exploited.
+A challenge focused on bypassing Canary protection to then overwrite $eip and grab a shell

-**Will add more details to this once I figure out a theme**

 **IMPORTANT:** This description will **NOT** be shared with participants.